Programie/MatterBukkit/README.md

 ### Testing

-You can start a local test server including a Matterbridge instance using Docker and Docker Compose.
+You can start a local test server including a MatterBridge instance using Docker and Docker Compose.
 For that, use the [docker-compose.yml](docker-dev/docker-compose.yml) from the [docker-dev](docker-dev) folder.

-Copy the [MatterBukkit.jar](target/MatterBukkit.jar) to docker-dev/data/plugins and restart the Minecraft container.
+Copy the target/MatterBukkit.jar to docker-dev/data/plugins and restart the Minecraft container.

 ## My other plugins